tiptoppress/excerpt-extension/readme.txt

 = Features =

-* Polyfill excerpt 'line-clamp' for IE and FF
 * Option to allow HTML in the excerpt
 * Option to override Theme and plugin excerpt lenght filters
 * Option to override Theme and plugin excerpt more filters